timmckague/timandvictoria/src/pages/blog/2019-06-18-road-trip-through-the-balkans-montenegro.md

 * Day 2: Kotor hike and Lovcen sunset picnic
 * Day 3: Beach day at Petrovac, and sunset dinner in Tivat
 * Day 4: Work day in Kotor
-* Day 5: Drive from Kotor to Durmitor National Park and check out Tara Canyon
+* Day 5: Drive from Kotor to Durmitor National Park and visit Tara Canyon
-* Day 6: Watch the rain and sleet from our window :(
+* Day 6: Watch the rain and sleet from our window in Zabljak :(
 * Day 7: Drive through a harrowing canyon on our way to Bosnia

 <div style="display:flex;justify-content:center;width:100%;">